How much does average expat

 Your location is one of the key factors in calculating a premium.
 The cost of private healthcare varies dramatically in different countries, even when they’re geographically close to one another.
 For example, the average cost of health insurance in Singapore is $5,458, nearly double the cost compared to its not-too-distant neighbor Thailand, where expat health insurance costs on average $2,728.
-We look into what influences the costs of healthcare and health insurance in the USA, a nation where per capita health spending is almost twice the average seen in other wealthy countries.

 Because the prices vary so drastically we use a sophisticated pricing model that weights countries according to how much private healthcare costs there.
 We have over 100 different country weightings, which means we can provide members living in diverse countries an accurate and fair premium for their private health insurance in that country.